 - 1. Exclusion: Current IGMSY districts (East Singhbhum, Simdega) are excluded since they are currently part of a different cash transfer program. - 2.
 Construction of index for expected implementation quality/health status: to define a diverse set of districts, we use the first principal component of a set of district characteristics that are likely related to implementation or health status.
 Districts are divided based on their percentile rank on this index.
 These district characteristics were used to form the index: - a.
 Low birth-weight %, # SAM children; CRISIL inclusix scores; birth registrations; under-5 mortality; # of functional AWCs (GoJH administrative data) - b.
-Literacy rate, population density (2011 census)
+Literacy rate, population density (2011 census) - c. % households on salary income as proxy for poverty level (NSS Round 68, 2011-2012) - 3.
+Split the districts into 5 groups ordered from highest to lower on this index, where the number of districts per group makes the total population of each group roughly equal.

-7 For implementation purposes, the intervention was first rolled out in 5 districts (phase I), and then in another 3 districts (phase II).
+&lt;sup>11 For implementation purposes, the intervention was first rolled out in 5 districts (phase I), and then in another 3 districts (phase II).

-- 3. Split the districts into 5 groups ordered from highest to lower on this index, where the number of districts per group makes the total population of each group roughly equal. - 4.
-Sample one district from each group using PPS8. - 5.
+- 4. Sample one district from each group using PPS. - 5.
 Jharkhand is divided into 5 geographical regions called "divisions".
 For any divisions that were not been sampled in the first phase of 5 districts, we randomly select one district from that division using PPS. - 6.
 We then split the remaining unsampled districts into groups based on the earlier PCA index.
 For example, if all divisions were sampled in the first stage, we would have three groups; if one division were not sampled in the second stage, we would have two, etc. The remaining districts are ordered based on the PCA index, and divided into groups in that order, with each group having roughly equal populations. - 7.
 One district is sampled from each group according to PPS.